Aaron: Death

 There are two accounts of the death of Aaron in the Torah.
 Numbers says that soon after the incident at Meribah, Aaron with his son Eleazar and Moses ascended Mount Hor.
 There Moses stripped Aaron of his priestly garments and transferred them to Eleazar.
 Aaron died on the summit of the mountain, and the people mourned him for thirty days.
 The other account is found in Deuteronomy 10:6, where Aaron died at Moserah and was buried.
 There is a significant amount of travel between these two points, as the itinerary in Numbers 33:31–37 records seven stages between Moseroth (Mosera) and Mount Hor.
 Aaron died on the 1st of Av and was 123 at the time of his death.

 Descendants

 Aaron married Elisheba, daughter of Amminadab and sister of Nahshon of the tribe of Judah.
-The sons of Aaron were Nadab, Abihu, Eleazar and Itamar; only the latter two had progeny.
+The sons of Aaron were Nadab, Abihu, Eleazar and Ithamar; only the latter two had progeny.
 A descendant of Aaron is an Aaronite, or Kohen, meaning Priest.
 Any non-Aaronic Levite—i.e., descended from Levi but not from Aaron—assisted the Levitical priests of the family of Aaron in the care of the tabernacle; later of the temple.

 The Gospel of Luke records that both Zechariah and Elizabeth and therefore their son John the Baptist were descendants of Aaron.